yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

-Then CUDA implementation is finally splitted into two phaeses and only the second phase execution is accelerated in multiple blocks.
+Then CUDA implementation is finally splitted into two phases and only the second phase execution is accelerated in multiple blocks.

 ## MoE Align & Sort CUDA Algorithm in other Open Source Platform